Healthy Aging: Preventing Falls

 - Light up!
 Buy brighter lights for stairways and walkways.
 Hang shades or light weight curtains to reduce glare.
 Have your vision checked every year.
 Night lights are essential for good balance, so have one in the bathroom or put on the overhead light.

 - Secure it!
 Either remove small throw rugs, or secure them to the floor with double-sided tape or a non-skid backing.
 Use non-slip mats in your tub or shower.

 - Lace up!
 Wear shoes in and around your house, and don’t go around barefoot or in socks.
 Make sure your slippers have a non-slip surface on the bottom and do not wear slippers outside.
 And, while you have those shoes on, take a little walk, to keep yourself fit and healthy.

 - Balance it!
 Attend a balance class, offered by the Winter Haven Hospital Outpatient Rehabilitation Center at the Gill Jones Building.
 A therapist will educate you on the balance system and discuss reasons for decline and how to regain better balance.
 Click here to see information on the time and place.

 Most of us don’t really think about rehabilitation until we need it.
 The Rehabilitation Services of Winter Haven Hospital are here if you need us.
-The Joy-Fuller Rehabilitation Center at Winter Haven Hospital is the only accredited inpatient rehabilitation center in Polk, Highlands, and Hardee counties.
-Other area facilities may call themselves rehabilitation centers, but they are licensed as nursing facilities.
-Our Outpatient Rehabilitation Center is also accredited, and is a part of our continuum of care.
+Our Outpatient Rehabilitation Center is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 Our team of professionals is ready to help.
-Give us a call at (863) 292-4380 or (800) 283-1738.
+Give us a call at (863) 292-4061.